jonascarpay/apecs/README.md

 ```
 Run with `stack build && stack exec chain`.
 A `Constraint` takes as argument two bodies, and a `ConstraintType` between them.
+Similar to how adding a `Body` gives you access to `Position`, a Constraint also has a number of properties.
+There is nothing preventing you from registering a constraint under the same entity as a body, the underlying `Space` tracks them separately anyway, but it's easiest to make separate entities.

 ![Screenshot](https://raw.githubusercontent.com/jonascarpay/phycs/master/examples/chain.png)